mail4hafij/dotnet-clean-architecture-demo/README.md

 ---

-## 🎓 Learn More

-For a detailed explanation of the patterns and architecture, open **ARCHITECTURE_GUIDE.html** in your browser.
-It includes:
-- Visual dependency graphs
-- Side-by-side code comparisons
-- Real maintenance scenarios
-- In-depth explanations of each pattern

----

 ## 📝 License

 This framework is **free to use** - just keep the credit in file headers.
 See individual files for attribution.